 Japan's Honda to shut UK plant, 3,500 jobs at risk

-TOKYO: Honda announced Tuesday (Jan 19) it would shut a major plant in Britain, putting 3,500 jobs at risk as the auto manufacturer became the latest Japanese firm to downsize operations as Brexit looms.
+TOKYO: Honda announced on Tuesday (Feb 19) it would shut a major plant in Britain, putting 3,500 jobs at risk as the auto manufacturer became the latest Japanese firm to downsize operations as Brexit looms.

 The factory in Swindon, southwest England, is Honda's only EU plant and has produced the manufacturer's "Civic" model for more than 24 years, with 150,000 units rolling off the line annually.